-Discussion: These results are based on the AIDS Spending Matrix20 submitted by the country to UNAIDS within the Global AIDS Monitoring platform30.
+Discussion: These results are based on the AIDS Spending Matrix20 submitted by the country to UNAIDS within the Global AIDS Monitoring platform.
 Traditionally, the spending data is collected by the Ministry of Health through surveying all potential donors and implementing partners.
 While we do not underestimate the credibility of the sources, reviewing data disaggregated by various spending categories shows that there might be some inaccuracies that need to be clarified.
 Otherwise, the results concerning increasing state financing of the HIV response may not be reliable.

 The results showed that average progress has been achieved by the government in terms of increasing investments in the HIV national response expressed as the percentage share of public funding out of total HIV spending.
-However, data analysis shows that in absolute numbers, public spending for the HIV response, as well as for the HIV prevention component, has been declining over the last three years (Table 9).
-Public spending for HIV prevention in 2018 totaled USD20 million, which decreased to USD7.4 million in 2019 and to USD5.9 million in 2020.
-Obviously, due to decreasing spending by the Global Fund in the HIV response, the percentage share of public spending is increasing despite the fact that public investments were reduced annually.
+Obviously, due to decreasing spending by the Global Fund in the HIV response, the percentage share of public spending is increasing despite the fact that public investments were not increasing annually.
 This trend will continue as the Global Fund spending continues to drop in the years to come.
 Thus, we can assume that the measurement method should be revised to capture factual changes in the level of state investment and to avoid misinterpretation of results.